Potluck Party? 25 Sure-Win Dishes To Bring

 Desserts are a must, and many people tend to forget about them when thinking of what to bring for a potluck party.
 These sweet treats will prove to be popular at the end of the savouries.

-These little cups of refreshing sweets is a fantastic end for everyone – and who does not love pretty meringue?
-Use little plastic cups to transport and serve them in for the potluck.
+These little cups of refreshing sweets are a fantastic end for everyone – and who does not love pretty meringue?
+Use little plastic cups to transport and serve them for the potluck.

 These veggie-and-cheese squares are a healthy, nutritious alternative to regular party snacks like pigs-in-a-blanket and fish fingers.